sourcegraph/about/handbook/engineering/hiring/software-engineer-campaigns.md

 - Experience creating single page applications using React or similar component-based frontend frameworks.
 - Skilled at writing clean, reusable CSS and semantic HTML to implement visual designs.
-- Familiarity with TypeScript or a different typed programming language.
+- Familiarity with TypeScript or another typed programming language.
-- Experience in at least one server side language, such as Go, Java, Python, PHP, or Ruby.
+- Experience (professional or otherwise) in at least one server side language, such as Go, Java, Python, PHP, or Ruby.
+- Familiarity with HTTP and web technologies/concepts such as REST and GraphQL.
 - Experience building and testing end-to-end applications (e.g. unit, integration, and e2e testing).
 - Good knowledge of Git in particular and other version control systems in general.
 - Experience in SQL, Postgres or other transactional, relational databases.
 Able to model and design schemas.
-- Have worked with containers in production environments.

 ## Not sure if this is you?